nhanb/old.hi.imnhan.com/content/posts/look-ma-no-stock-theme.md

 ![](/images/mofo_01_loads.png)

-I guess I can do nothing about the font files though.
+I guess there's nothing I can do about the font files though, since I need to make sure my Vietnamese posts are rendered in a font that supports it.
 Oh well, at least it looks awesome.

 ## Content is king